ess-dmsc-dram/documents/investigations/LOKI/loki_performance.md

 Data consumption rates averaged ~18Hz (messages) at an event rate of ~1.4e<sup>7</sup>Hz.
 All other configurations were fixed as in the previous case.

 ### Summary and Final Conclusions
-The final optimizations added to Mantid have facilitated live streaming which will be exceedingly capable of coping with projected instrument flux.
+The final optimizations added to Mantid have facilitated live streaming which will meet expected requirements for coping with projected instrument flux.
 The scalability of the solution also demonstrates that as processor architectures improve and scale in future, iterations, we will be in a good position to manage increasing flux.
 There are currently no recommended actions required for parallelisation/distribution of Mantid for live streaming.

 #### SANS Workflow Recommendation
 The profiling tools developed by Neil Vaytet (ESS) highlighted that the SANS workflow does not seem to make effective use of multi-threaded architectures (figure below).